 2. Guarding the High Bar

-As an Amazon Bar Raiser, my "philosophy" is a mechanical commitment to quality.
+As an Amazon Bar Raiser, my philosophy is a mechanical commitment to quality.
 I treat the hiring process and the design process the same way: every addition must be better than the 50th percentile of what currently exists.
-This prevents "talent dilution" and ensures that as the team scales, the quality of the output trends upward, not toward the mean.
+This prevents talent dilution and ensures that as the team scales, the quality of the output trends upward and not toward the mean.

 3. Strategic Pragmatism (The "Middle Way" for AI)